Faith United Church has a variety of programs and activities that are not only engaging for the mind and body but also nurturing for the soul.

 Meeting dates for 2020:

 Nearly every month, Faith United hosts an open dialogue session on topics that are of concern to all folks as they try to live the best life they possibly can.
 Recent topics we've discussed include "How far does a person's personal responsibility extend?" and "Is it ever justified to not tell the truth?"
 Our most recent Open Dialogue discussion occurred on March 15th aat 10:45 am after the Sunday worship service.
 March's discussion topic was "Is it a bad thing to make a compromise?"
 In-person Open Dialogue sessions have been temporarily suspended during the COVID-19 outbreak, although consideration is being given to hosting one or more sessions on Zoom.
 Stay tuned.

-Faith Circle is a group of individuals who meet once a month to explore and nurture our faith through discussion, Bible study, prayer and fellowship.
-In the past year we’ve had 4 or 5 women attend our meetings from 10:30 AM until 11:30 AM on the third Thursday of each month (men are welcome as well!).
+All are welcome to Faith Circle, which is a group of individuals who meet once a month to explore and nurture our faith through discussion, Bible study, prayer and fellowship.
+In the past year we’ve had 4 or 5 women attend our meetings (men are welcome as well!) from 10:30 AM until 11:30 AM, usually on the third Thursday of each month from September through May.